 The primary functions of the head end system include performing scheduled reads on billing cycle, provide outage information, detect tampering and provide various reporting tools.
-LIPA has implemented an e-Meter Meter Data Management System outside of the Smart Grid Demonstration Project.
-The e-Meter system will perform auto-provisioning, data validation, estimation, and create billing determinants.

 1 The AMI and pilot OMS/DMS Integration (project simulation) is under review as a result of LIPA's decision to deploy a fullscale OMS/DMS outside of the project and a more recent decision to change OMS vendors and defer a full DMS deployment.
 In any case, because this portion of the project was a simulation, none of the impact metrics to be reported relate to it.